 - Over the counter, insect control products can be toxic to your pet.
 It is better to use prescription products that your vet prescribes or recommends.

 - Human medications left out or that fall on the floor can be toxic to pets.
 Keep ointments, creams, and prescription drugs and over the counter products stored away properly.

 - String and yarn can be harmful when your pet swallows or gets tangled up in it.

 - Toys with small parts can cause choking in pets like children.

 - Several foods are toxic to pets and should not be given to them.
 They are chocolate, avocados, coffee, citrus, coconut oil, dairy, nuts, raw meats, eggs, bones, dough and snack food.
 They can cause serious side effects that need vet treatment.

 Contact Our East Los Angeles or Montebello Office Today!

+Contact Casillas Veterinary Hospitals at one of our offices for an appointment.
 If you believe your pet may have symptoms of poisoning, contact us immediately at 323-726-1525.